Community-Guardian/nnp-smart-roster-compose/docs/Word-Documents/README.md

-# NNP Smart Roster - Word Document Generation
+# Signox LogX - Word Document Generation

 This folder contains tools and instructions for converting the Markdown specification documents to Microsoft Word (.docx) format.